getnikola/nikola-themes/v7/base-austere/README.md

-This theme has almost no styling, it's meant as a basis from which other themes can be developed.
+This theme has no styling information beyond what is built in for handling reStructuredText and IPython.

-Therefore, most "advanced" features, such as slides or galleries, are broken.
+This template supports all the functionality of nikola and can be used for building out framework agnostic themes.